Frequently Asked Family Law Questions

 attorney who is well-versed in all areas of family law.
 Attorney Dan Hunter

-at The Hunter Law Group has more than 15 years of experience in family
+at The Hunter Law Group has more than 45 combined years of experience

-law.
-He can help you deal with all of the issues you may be handling during
+in family law.
+He can help you deal with all of the issues you may be

-this tough time and fight for the best solution for you and your family.
+handling during this tough time and fight for the best solution for you

 What is a legal separation?
 Is it different from a divorce?